All Episodes

 Well, right on, Joshua.

-Uh it sounds pretty conservative.
+It sounds pretty conservative.

 What are you progressive about?

-Um and really, you know, gay rights are great.
+And really, you know, gay rights are great.

-Um you should be able to live however you want.
+You should be able to live however you want.

-Um but nobody should tell you how you have to live.
+But nobody should tell you how you have to live.

-Um it's just outrageous.
+You know, it's just outrageous.

-It is outrageous, Joshua, but it's you know what you know what it's outrageous, but it is the it is the normal thing for the Ninth Circus.
+It's outrageous, but it is the normal thing for the Ninth Circus.

-They're just completely completely gone, as far as I can see.
+They're just completely, completely gone, as far as I can see.

-Here's uh Barry in Brooklyn, New York.
+Here's Barry in Brooklyn, New York.

 Hey, Barry, welcome to the Rush program.